davepoppins5073/Challenge_14_AlgoTrading/README.md

 Decision Trees (DTs) are a non-parametric supervised learning method used for classification and regression.
 The goal is to create a model that predicts the value of a target variable by learning simple decision rules inferred from the data features.
 A tree can be seen as a piecewise constant approximation.

 <img width="738" alt="Decision Trees Strategy" src="https://user-images.githubusercontent.com/101449950/181599562-f6e5b066-ed66-479a-b21f-5199713c328c.png">

+## **Conclusions/Questions**
+We used the following classifiers in order to achieve optimal cumulative return from our trading bot.

+1. support vector machine (SVM),
+2. **AdaBoost
+3. **DecisionTreeClassifier,
+4. **LogisticRegression

+Of the three highlighted classifiers (all of which were set-up using the SVM parameters) the AdaBoost Classifier performed the best.